tvdboom/ATOM/docs_sources/user_guide/training.md

 ... )
 ```

-!!! note
-    When specifying distributions manually, make sure to import the
-    distribution types from optuna: `#!python from optuna.distributions import ...`.

-!!! warning
-    Keras' models can only use hyperparameter tuning when `#!python n_jobs=1`
-    or `#!python ht_params={"cv": 1}`.
-Using n_jobs > 1 and cv > 1 raises
-    a PicklingError due to incompatibilities of the APIs.
-Read [here][deep-learning]
-    more about deep learning models.

 Parameters for optuna's [study][] and the study's [optimize][] method can
 be added as kwargs to `ht_params`.
 For example, to use a different sampler
 or add a custom callback.